govindchari/opt-rendezvous/README.md

 # opt-rendezvous
 Spacecraft rendezvous using convex optimization.
-Part of final presentation for MAE 6720: Advanced Astrodynamics.
+Code for final presentation for MAE 6720: Advanced Astrodynamics.
+Presentation slides can be found here, and lecture handout can be found here.

 ## Installation Guide